 You have changed.

-Sometimes, by being around manipulators daily, it could be that several parts of your life have suffered from these relationships.
+Sometimes, by being around manipulators daily, several parts of your life could have suffered from these relationships.

 Your sleep is disturbed.
-Your stress level rarely goes down.
+Your stress level rarely abates.
 You have a hard time picking up the phone.
-You have a hard time relaxing.
-You are more nervous.
+You find it tough to relax.
+You experience more and more nervousness.

 These are signs that you are feeling the physical and mental repercussions of the manipulation.